 This issue of Spotlight on Work Statistics explores the rapid urbanization observed in the world and the accompanying shifts in employment from agriculture to non-agricultural activities.
 It sheds light on differences between rural and urban areas in labour force participation and labour underutilization (and especially unemployment).
 It also attempts to reveal differences in the quality of employment in rural and urban areas.

-This report, launched by 36 international organizations under the aegis of the Committee for the Coordination of Statistical Activities, provides a snapshot of some of the latest information available on how COVID-19 is affecting different aspects of public and private life.
-It also provides a glimpse into the challenges facing national statistical offices at the moment.
+This report provides a snapshot of some of the latest information available on how COVID-19 is affecting different aspects of public and private life.
+It also provides a glimpse into the challenges facing national statistical offices.
 At a time when statistics are most needed, many statistical systems are struggling to compile basic statistics, highlighting once again the need to invest in data and statistics, and the importance of having modern national statistical systems and data infrastructure.

 The educational level of the world’s labour force is increasing, but it is not always easy for highly educated workers to find jobs matching their expectations.
 This Spotlight on Work Statistics explores the advantages and disadvantages of having a tertiary degree in the labour market.

 This brief presents an analysis of youth labour market outcomes, with a particular focus on two new school-to-work transition indicators published on ILOSTAT.
 It first introduces the new indicators.
 It then analyses the distribution of youth by stages of transition across a set of 60 countries for which the ILO has derived indicators from national labour force survey microdatasets.